ondemandenv/ondemandenv.github.io/articles/merge-hell-myth-x-ops-contamination.md

 ## The False Premise of Mandatory Convergence

 The entire "merge hell" narrative rests on a single, unexamined assumption: **that all branches must eventually merge back together**.
-This assumption is so deeply embedded in contemporary software thinking that we've forgotten to ask the most basic question: **Why?**
+This assumption is so deeply embedded in contemporary software thinking that we've forgotten to ask the most basic question: **Why force convergence when divergence might be better?**

-Consider these everyday examples of parallel evolution:
+The problem isn't merging when it makes engineering sense—it's **FORCED merging** driven by administrative convenience.
+Sometimes the right answer is permanent divergence through forking into new repositories:

-* **Electric vehicles and gasoline cars** don't need to "merge"—they coexist and serve different markets
+* **MySQL → MariaDB** - Fork became a separate product serving different needs
-* **English and Chinese** don't need to converge into a single language—they evolved separately and serve different communities
+* **React vs Vue.js** - Competing approaches that benefit from NOT merging
-* **iOS and Android** don't suffer from "divergence hell"—they've thrived by pursuing fundamentally different approaches
+* **Bitcoin → Bitcoin Cash** - Fundamental disagreements resolved through forking
-* **Different CPU architectures** (x86, ARM, RISC-V) don't require convergence—they optimize for different use cases
+* **Company-specific forks** - Organizations optimize open source for their unique contexts

-Yet somehow, in software development, we've convinced ourselves that parallel evolution is a problem rather than a feature.
+Yet somehow, in modern software development, we've convinced ourselves that **administrative convenience** (single pipeline, single baseline) should override **engineering judgment** about when to merge vs. when to diverge.

 ### The Administrative Convenience Masquerading as Engineering Principle